-Juaquin Mario Serna was charged in 1978 with an embezzlement in the Los Angeles Municipal Court.
-The owners of a gas station, where he worked as an attendant, based on gallons of fuel sold, determined that Mr. Serna, kept $955.00 from the gasoline that he sold during his shift.
+Juaquin Mario Serna was charged in 1978 with embezzlement in the Los Angeles Municipal Court.
+The owners of a gas station, where he worked as an attendant, based on gallons of fuel sold, determined that Mr. Serna kept $955.00 from the gasoline that he sold during his shift.
 Mr. Serna did not come back to the gas station for work after the incident and he was not seen since he completed his shift at the gas station.

-He was arrested 4 years and 6 month later and when he was taken to the court, he asked the court to dismiss the criminal case against him based on the violation of his constitutional speedy trial rights.
-His motion was denied (but reversed and granted by the higher court).
-Ever since, the criminal justice system in the greater Los Angeles area (and everywhere else in California) refers to a motion to dismiss based on such pre-arraignment speedy trial rights violation, as a “Serna Motion”.
+He was arrested 4 years and 6 months later and taken to Los Angeles criminal court.
+There, he, through his Los Angeles Criminal Defense Attorney asked the Superior Court Judge to dismiss his criminal case because it would not be fair to prosecute him 4 years and 6 months after the alleged crime took place.
+In this, Serna’s request was based on the violation of his constitutional speedy trial rights.
+However, the judge denied his request to have his Los Angeles criminal case dismissed.
+Mr. Serna appealed the denial of the motion to dismiss and the Court of Appeals reversed the trial judge’s denial of the motion to dismiss the criminal case and eventually dismissed this Los Angeles criminal case.
+Ever since, the criminal justice system in the greater Los Angeles area (and everywhere else in California) refers to a motion to dismiss based on such speedy trial rights violation, as a “Serna Motion”.

-(1) he “had done nothing to avoid service” and did not cause any delay in prosecution;
+- He “had done nothing to avoid service” and did not cause any delay in prosecution;

-(2) he was available for service at his new Montebello address where the US Mail service had his mail forwarded from his old address;
+- He was available for service at his new Montebello address where the US Mail service had his mail forwarded from his old address;

-(3) he did not remember what happened on the day he was accused of embezzlement and a witness from then, who can not be found now, would testify on his behalf.
+- He did not remember what happened on the day he was accused of embezzlement and a witness from then, who can not be found now, would testify on his behalf.

-The right to speedy trial is guaranteed by the U.S. Constitution and California Constitution.
+The right to a speedy trial is guaranteed by the U.S. Constitution and California Constitution.
 Both documents provide constitutional guarantees that guarantee a speedy and public trial.